-Starting a business is easier thanks to greater online opportunities and the burgeoning “gig economy.”
+Starting a business is easier than ever thanks to greater online opportunities and the burgeoning “gig economy.”
 For many people, opening an online store has been a major success.
 Some 25 million people sell products on eBay’s marketplace alone.

 Learn the marketplace

-Selling a product online requires some advanced knowledge about how online sales work to prevent missteps.
+Selling a product online requires some advanced knowledge about how online sales and ecommerce work to prevent missteps.
 Regardless of what platform you’re using — eBay, Amazon, Craigslist, Etsy, or something else — you should become a customer before you attempt to sell your own products.
 This will familiarize you with the sales process and what to expect from it.

-It can also help you because you’ll receive feedback online, which is important when starting a store.
+It can also help you because you’ll receive feedback online, which is important when opening a store.
 New sellers can sometimes have a harder time selling products because there’s no feedback letting buyers know what it’s like to deal with your shop.
 If you can use the same account to become a seller, try to get at least 20 feedback ratings as a buyer before you start to sell online.

 Do market research